 - Bronze bushings give smooth, durable sleeve rotation with no center knurl to scrape your neck.

-2. Rep Fitness Gladiator Bar — Best Value
+2. REP Fitness Colorado Bar — Best Value

 - 28.5 mm shaft rated to 190,000 PSI — the same tensile spec as the Ohio Bar for less money.

-Rep’s Gladiator Bar matches the Ohio Bar’s headline specs — same 28.5 mm shaft, same 190,000 PSI rating, same dual knurl marks — for noticeably less money.
-The knurl is a touch more aggressive, which some lifters prefer for heavy deadlifts, and Rep’s lifetime warranty covers bending under normal use.
+REP discontinued the Gladiator Bar, and the Colorado Bar is its replacement — matching the Ohio Bar’s headline specs, the same 28.5 mm shaft and 190,000 PSI rating, with dual IPF/IWF knurl marks for less money.
+The composite bushings are a step up from a basic bronze bushing on noise: REP notes they add a dampening effect that quiets a dropped bar.
+It ships in hard chrome or Cerakote-shaft/Duracoat-sleeve finishes.
 If you want a do-everything bar and would rather put the savings toward more plates, this is the smart buy.
 It pairs naturally with our best adjustable bench for a complete pressing station.

 3. Titan Fitness Olympic Bar — Best Budget